 Our average turnaround time to manufacture and ship a new building.

 We ship finished parts, flat-packed and ready to install.
-As soon as the structure is assembled and connected to utilities, you can move in.
+As soon as the modular structure is assembled and connected to utilities, you can move in.

 75 percent faster than conventional construction